prisma/prisma/docs/glossary.md

 ### Query engine

-The query engine generates and optimizes database queries based on incoming requests from Photon.
+The query engine generates and optimizes database queries based on incoming requests from Prisma Client JS.